This 'mompreneur' runs an online party boutique specializing in paper flowers and backdrops. Here's how she juggles family and founder life.

 - Talk to everyone you know.
 You have to be everything for your own company (admin, creative director, owner etc…).
 It can be overwhelming.
 Leverage your network to learn more about areas you aren’t already an expert in.

 - Make sure to keep some balance.
 Try not to get too stressed out about everything because it can get overwhelming when you’re on your own.

 Not having enough time for everything is a huge challenge.
 That includes spending time with my family.
 I thought that starting my business would give me the opportunity to spend more time with them.
-And it does, to a point, as it’s not a 9–5 but I’m always still thinking about work.
+And it does, to a point, as it’s not a nine-to-five but I’m always still thinking about work.
 I feel the weight of the responsibility I have and it’s hard to leave that headspace.

 When I’m with my kids, I try to put my phone away and it makes things so much easier.
 I’m not always wondering if I have a new email or tempted to respond immediately to a text.